FalakR/stat130chat130-wiki/01-Data-Summarization.md

 Variables can be [numerical (quantitative) or categorical (qualitative)](https://uniskills.library.curtin.edu.au/numeracy/statistics/data-variable-types/).
 For instance, a [patient dataset](http://www.statistics4u.info/fundstat_eng/cc_variables.html) might include the variables of age, weight, blood type, etc.

 > Missing values in datasets need to be handled carefully during analysis because they can affect the results.
-Different statistical methods and tools have their own ways of dealing with missing values, either by ignoring, removing them, or filling them in with estimated values.
+Different statistical analyses and tools have their own ways of dealing with missing values, either by ignoring, removing them, or filling them in with estimated values.
+These techniques are beyond the scope of STA130 so we will not introduce or consider them here.

 ## Types I

+> **TUT/HW Topics**
+>
 > 5. numeric versus non-numeric... [`df.describe()`](01-Data-Summarization#Types-I) and [`df.value_counts()`](01-Data-Summarization#Types-I)

-The `.describe()` method provides descriptive statistics that summarize **numerical data** in terms of its location (or position) and scale (or spread).
+The `.describe()` **method** provides descriptive statistics that summarize **numerical data** in terms of its location (or position) and scale (or spread).
 Its provides mean, standard deviation, median (50th percentile), quartiles (25th and 75th percentile), and minimum and maximum values.

 > The statistic calculations are based on the non-missing values in the data set, and the number of such non-missing values used to calculate the statistics is given by the "count" value returned from `.describe()`.

-The `[column_name].value_counts()` method counts the number of each unique value in a column (named `column_name`).
-This method is used for **categorical data** to understand the distribution of categories within a feature.
+The `[column_name].value_counts()` **method** counts the number of each unique value in a column (named `column_name`).
+This **method** is used for **categorical data** to understand the distribution of categories within a feature.
 It does not count missing values by default, but it can include them in the counts by using `dropna=False`.

 Here’s a demonstration using the Titanic dataset.